Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function: Introduction

 The second principal result concerns the scalar quantities that underlie the block Gram construction itself and therefore remain meaningful beyond the weighted operator regime.
 For each \(p\ge1\), consider the generating function

-Below \(\zeta_c\), the scalar Gram weights entering the block operators are obtained from these functions by explicit Euler-type differential operators.
-The importance of \(\mathcal G_p\) is therefore that they encode, in scalar form, the same branch-point mechanism that drives the logarithmic spectral instability.
+For the subcritical conformal family one has the specialization \(u=\zeta^2\).
+Below \(\zeta_c\), the \emph{Gram weights} entering the block operators are obtained from these functions by explicit Euler-type differential operators.
+The importance of \(\mathcal G_p\) is therefore that, in scalar form, they capture the same branch-point mechanism that drives the logarithmic spectral instability.
 These functions continue analytically beyond the radius of convergence \(u=\zeta_c^2\), even though the weighted compact operator picture no longer persists there.

-\begin{maintheorem}[B: Analytic continuation of the scalar Gram data] For each integer \(p\ge1\), the function \(\mathcal G_p\) extends from its disk of convergence to a single-valued holomorphic function on \(\CC\setminus[\zeta_c^2,\infty)\).
+\begin{maintheorem}[Analytic continuation of the generating function] For each integer \(p\ge1\), the function \(\mathcal G_p\) extends from its disk of convergence to a single-valued holomorphic function on \(\CC\setminus[\zeta_c^2,\infty)\).
 It is a generalized hypergeometric function, and near the branch point \(u=\zeta_c^2\) it admits a resonant expansion of the form

 with \(A\) and \(B\) analytic near \(\zeta_c^2\).
-The scalar Gram weights are recovered from \(\mathcal G_p\) by explicit Euler-type differential operators; these remove the quadratic prefactor and produce the logarithmic divergence at \(u=\zeta_c^2\). \end{maintheorem}
+The scalar Gram weights are recovered from \(\mathcal G_p\) by explicit Euler-type differential operators.
+These remove the quadratic prefactor and produce the logarithmic divergence at \(u=\zeta_c^2\). \end{maintheorem}

-Theorem~B is obtained from the explicit coefficient ratio of \(R_{s,p}(m)^2\), which identifies \(\mathcal G_p\) with a generalized hypergeometric function.
+Theorem~\ref{thm:B} is obtained from the explicit coefficient ratio of \(R_{s,p}(m)^2\), which identifies \(\mathcal G_p\) with a generalized hypergeometric function.
 The local expansion \eqref{eq:intro-resonant} is then derived by Frobenius analysis at the regular singular point \(u=\zeta_c^2\).
 Moreover, the boundary values across the cut define a discontinuity density, and \(\mathcal G_p\) admits a Cauchy--Stieltjes representation.
-In the positive range \(1\le p\le s\), the corresponding Stieltjes measure is positive, which yields a Jacobi-matrix realization of \(\mathcal G_p\) as a Weyl \(m\)-function.
+In the positive range \(1\le p\le s\), the corresponding Stieltjes measure is positive by the Hausdorff-moment theorem of Liu--Pego \cite{LiuPego2016,LiuPegoCorrigendum2026}.
+As a consequence, \(\mathcal G_p\) admits a Jacobi-matrix realization as a Weyl \(m\)-function.

 The third principal result clarifies the relation between analytic and geometric criticality.